 A new law can help!

-California’s Gun Violence Restraining Order (GVRO) is a law that allows family members, household members, and law enforcement officers to obtain a court order to prevent a dangerous person from accessing guns, ammunition, and magazines, and temporarily prohibits that person from purchasing or obtaining any new guns, ammunition, and magazines*.
-Family/household members** and law enforcement officers*** can file a petition for a GVRO, which can last from 21 days up to one year.
-A one-year GVRO can be renewed before it expires if the danger still exists.
+California’s Gun Violence Restraining Order (GVRO) is a law that allows teachers, school employees, co-workers, employers, family, household members, and law enforcement to obtain a court order to prevent an at-risk person from accessing guns, ammunition, or magazines and that temporarily prohibits that person from purchasing or obtaining any new guns, ammunition, or magazines*.
+The firearm removal and purchase restriction can last from 21 days to five years, depending on the type of order, and what the judge thinks is appropriate.
+A final GVRO, lasting between one and five years, can be renewed before it expires if the danger still exists.
+If you think there is a strong likelihood that a current or previous student at your middle school, high school, college, or post-graduate institution would harm themselves or others, petitioning for a GVRO can be an important first step to reduce the risk of harm.

 *Magazines are ammunition storage and feeding devices which can often be detached from a firearm.